greltel/abap-cloud-logger/README.md

 | `save_application_log( )` + `COMMIT WORK` | 0.058 s | 0.003 ms |
 | `reset_appl_log( abap_true )` + `COMMIT WORK` | 0.010 s | — |

-Emergency-log mirror: 3 entries, 0 internal errors.
+Emergency-log mirror: 3 entries, 0 internal errors, visible in SLG1 without a commit.
 At these numbers the in-memory copy is not the bottleneck for typical jobs; save-and-reset per batch remains the advice for runs that keep hundreds of thousands of entries alive at once.